dansholds/grapple-comps-min/content/posts/15350-combat-sports-report-nogi-tournament-1500-payout-.md

 Equipment and Attire

 Fighters are required to wear specific equipment and attire to ensure their safety and fair competition.
-According to the Unified Rules of Submission Grappling, fighters must wear:
+According to the Unified Rules of Submission Grappling, fighters must wear-